 Please email the professor to request and schedule an individual (or small group) virtual work session.
 The purpose of virtual office hours is to address those unique instructional challenges or questions that require a response that cannot be answered via email (in this order: lab instructor), announcement, or the Q&A forum provided within the course.

-If the above resources are not appropriate, please email the course faculty to schedule an individual virtual work session Include the purpose of the meeting, what you hope to learn as a result of this meeting, and who will be participating (i.e. labl instructor and/or lead faculty).
+If the above resources are not appropriate, please email the course faculty to schedule an individual virtual work session Include the purpose of the meeting, what you hope to learn as a result of this meeting, and who will be participating (i.e. lab instructor and/or lead faculty).

 ZOOM